 As an Ethiopian who made Aliyah through Operation Solomon at age six, Shira’s 2020-21 experience as an emissary in Ethiopia was truly empowering.

-In May 2021, we celebrate the 30th anniversary of Operation Solomon, a truly remarkable operation.
+In May 2021, we celebrated the 30th anniversary of Operation Solomon, a truly remarkable operation.

 In a 1991 story about Operation Solomon, JTA covers the "brilliantly planned and flawlessly executed operation."